fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 ### Description

-**Etherape** is a graphical tool that provides a view of current network activity.
-Current connections are displayed thicker than passive connections depending on the volume transferred.

-**Etherape** supports Ethernet, FDDI, Token Ring, ISDN, PPP, SLIP and WLAN devices.
+**Etherape** is a graphical tool that provides a view of current network activity. **Etherape** supports Ethernet, FDDI, Token Ring, ISDN, PPP, SLIP and WLAN devices.
 It can filter traffic to be shown, and can read packets from a file as well as live from the network.
 Node statistics can be exported.

 ### Sample code